Uroš Brežan

 Uroš Brežan (born 12 April 1972) is a Slovenian economist and politician.
-He serves as the minister of environment and space of the Republic of Slovenia since 2022.
+He served as the minister of environment and space of the Republic of Slovenia from 2022 to January 2023 and as the minister of natural resources and space from January 2023 to October 2023.
+On 29 January 2026, he was elected the director of the Triglav National Park Public Institution for the term of four years.

 Education

 In 1991, Brežan graduated from the Tolmin High School and continued his education at the Faculty of Economics in Ljubljana.
 In 2001, he graduated from the aforementioned faculty with the thesis The Meaning of Marketing Posočje as a Tourist Destination.

 Career

 Even before graduating, Brežan was employed as the head of the information office in the Student Organization of Ljubljana.
 In 2001, he then got a job at the company M Servis, where he worked until 2004.
 A year after that, he got a job at the Poso development center where he worked as a project manager.

 Mayor of Tolmin municipality

 In 2006, he ran for mayor of Tolmin municipality for the first time and was elected to the position with 68% of all votes.
 In 2010, he ran again and voters again expressed their support for him with 70% of the vote.
 He was elected twice more, in 2014 and lastly in 2018.
 On 2 June 2022, he handed over his duties to the deputy mayor, Maša Klavora, due to his new position.